DennisDurairaj/currency-converter/README.md

 npm start
 ```
 This starts up the dev servers for both the client and the server using `npm-run-all` and automatically opens up the application in your default browser.
 (Does not support IE)

+## Swagger API Docs

+Accessible at the URL http://localhost:6060/api-docs/ once the application is running.